publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch144A/m__us_usc_t10_s2445b.md

         (2) The implementation schedule, including estimates of milestone dates, full deployment decision, and full deployment.

-        (3) Estimates of total acquisition costs and full life-cycle costs.
+        (3) Estimates of development costs and full life-cycle costs.

         (4) A summary of key performance parameters.